oracle-devrel/devrel-labs/agentic_rag/docs/oracle_db_integration.md

 The Gradio web interface displays which database system is active at the top of the page:

-- Green banner: Oracle DB 23ai is active
+- Green banner: Oracle AI Database 26ai is active
 - Red banner: ChromaDB is being used (Oracle DB not available)

 ## Troubleshooting